oxsecurity/megalinter/docs/descriptors/python_pylint.md

-                        List of plugins (as comma separated values of python module names) to load, usually to register additional checkers. (default: ()) --fail-under <score>  Specify a score threshold to be exceeded before program exits with error. (default: 10) --fail-on <msg ids>   Return non-zero exit code if any of these messages/categories are detected, even if score is above --fail-under value.
+                        List of plugins (as comma separated values of python module names) to load, usually to register additional checkers. (default: ()) --fail-under <score>  Specify a score threshold under which the program will exit with error. (default: 10) --fail-on <msg ids>   Return non-zero exit code if any of these messages/categories are detected, even if score is above --fail-under value.
 Syntax same as enable.